 Information Access and Protection of Privacy

-The Education Act is the provincial law that governs education in Ontario.
-It enables School Boards to operate and to deliver programs and services to students.
-The Education Act authorizes School Boards to:
+The Education Act is the provincial law that governs education in Ontario and authorizes school boards to:

 - Collect personal information for the purpose of planning and delivering educational programs and services;

 - Report on their activities to the Ministry of Education.

 Under the Education Act, the Principal of the school is required to compile a student record, known as the Ontario Student Record (OSR).

 How Does the Board Collect and Use Personal Information?